 Rachel Shechtman is an entrepreneur and a fourth-generation retailer, who founded Story, a physical retail marketing experience.
-The concept offers experiential takeovers of its retail space, reviving itself every four to eight weeks by changing the store’s design, offer and merchandising.
+The concept offers experiential, narrative-driven takeovers of its retail space, reviving itself every four to eight weeks by changing the store’s design, offer and merchandising.
 Story has been viewed as the key to the future of retail, and in 2018, Macy’s acquired the concept store and appointed Shechtman its first brand experience officer.
+The 1,500-square-foot Story store was installed within 36 international Macy’s stores, in the retailer’s move to diversify its customer experience strategy.
+Upon the partnership launch, Macy’s partnered with MAC Cosmetics, Crayola and Levi’s kids to launch exclusive products solely sold at the Story locations in line with its debut theme, “Colour”.

 In her new role as brand experience officer, Shechtman is tasked with bringing Story’s interactive experiences — which, over the past 40 iterations of the store, have included everything from virtual reality meditation to a hot-towel shave station — to Macy’s, a legacy retailer searching for relevance in a rapidly shifting retail climate.